Find Trade Colleges

 The total student population at Lewis and Clark Community College is 4,683, which includes 1,403 full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

 Approximately 33% of the students who attend this school take out loans.
-The average amount of student loans is $5,615 a year.
-The student loan default rate of 4.3% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $5,615 a year.
+Lewis and Clark Community College has a 4.3% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 Private for-profit Public vs. Private